 The first step is to write to your council, explaining your complaint.
 This is known as the 'representations stage'.

 If you disagree with the council’s decision, or it fails to respond within two months, you can appeal to a valuation tribunal.
 For the address of the tribunal contact your council.

 The tribunal will ask you to make your appeal in writing, and may then ask you to appear at a hearing.
 These will normally take no more than one day.
 There is no charge, unless you decide to employ a solicitor or other representative to put your case.

 Useful link: Valuation Tribunal - visit the official Valuation Tribunal's website to lodge your dispute

 One way of reducing your council tax bill is to get your property revalued and moved into a cheaper band.
 There are two reasons why this might be possible.

 The first is where there have been changes to your property since the original valuation, such as part of it being demolished, or if it has been converted into flats.
-The Valuation Office Agency for England and Wales publishes a list of 14 reasons why it might consider an application of this kind.
+The Valuation Office Agency (VOA) for England and Wales publishes a list of 14 reasons why it might consider an application of this kind.

 Properties can also be moved up into a higher banding by the VOA when they have been extended or altered and planning permission has been required.
-In these cases the new banding only applies when the property is sold.
+In these cases the new banding applies only when the property is sold.